| Title: | Neutrosophic Distributions |

 Rao, G. S., Norouzirad, M., and Mazarei .
 D. (2023).
 Neutrosophic Generalized Exponential Distribution with Application.
 Neutrosophic Sets and Systems, 55, 471-485.

-data("remission") remission
+data("remission") remissiondata("remission") remission